open-sdg/open-sdg/docs/upgrades/upgrading-2-3-0.md

 ### Reporting status page - Option to remove out of scope

 Open SDG users will now have the option to show or remove the "Out of Scope" tag on their Reporting Status Pages.
-This can be used to now only show indicators where a disaggregation is explicitly menioned in the indicator title.
+This can now be used to only show indicators where a disaggregation is explicitly mentioned in the indicator title.

 ### use_new_config_forms